-Community Links Bromley provides support to organisations in applying for funding and submitting bids.
+Community Links Bromley provides support to not-for-profit organisations in applying for funding and submitting bids.
 We deliver regular workshops and training on topics including writing bids and applying for specific funding opportunities.
 We promote the latest funding opportunites and funding-related training available to the voluntary sector, primarily through our website and our weekly e-bulletin.

 Write a winning funding bid